-A noncompete agreement is a contract between an employee and an employer, where the employee agrees not to enter into competition with the employer after the employee terminates or is terminated.
-Noncompete clauses (NCCs) are legal contracts in which an employee agrees to avoid or not enter into markets or professions considered competitive with the employer.
+A non-compete agreement is a contract between an employee and an employer in which the employee agrees not to enter into competition with the employer during or after employment.
+These legal contracts prevent employees from entering into markets or professions considered to be in direct competition with the employer.

 Why Employers Use Them

-Employers may also seek noncompete agreements to protect themselves against former employees revealing secrets or sensitive information about the employer's trade, operations, clients, customers, formulas, pricing, strategy, salary, methods and practices, ideas, future products, or public relations and marketing plans.
+Employers also may seek noncompete agreements to protect themselves against former employees revealing secrets or sensitive information about operations, clients, customers, formulas, pricing, strategy, salary, methods and practices, ideas, future products, or public relations and marketing plans.

-A noncompete agreement is typically in effect for a certain period of time after employment ends.
-It is important to determine these dates well in advance and to seek legal counsel, as employers can only set NCCs within a realistic timeline and cannot permanently prevent someone from furthering their careers in that field.
+A non-compete agreement is typically in effect for a certain period of time after employment ends.
+It is important to determine these dates well in advance and to seek legal counsel, as employers can set noncompete agreements only within a realistic timeline and cannot permanently prevent former employees from furthering their careers in that field.

-NCCs are usually considered legally binding as long as the agreement has reasonable limitations, such as a clear, realistic region where the employee may and may not work or an exact amount of time that must pass before an employee may commence work in the field again.
+Noncompete agreements usually are considered legally binding as long as they have reasonable limitations, such as clear, realistic regions where employees may or may not work, or an exact amount of time that must pass before an employee may commence work in the field again.

-However, the validity of noncompete agreements varies by state.
-Some states disregard these agreements altogether, while others pick and choose which careers prove more risk for a company and, therefore, can be subject to such an agreement.
+However, the validity of non-compete agreements varies by state.
+Some states, such as California, North Carolina, and Oklahoma, disregard these agreements altogether, while others pick and choose which careers prove more risk for a company and, therefore, can be subject to such an agreement.

 Noncompete agreements overall must be both fair and equitable for all parties.
-NCCs require certain information in order to be considered legally binding:
+They require certain information in order to be considered legally binding: